 The program does not encourage umbrella proposals, which are defined to be a collection of individual proposals aimed at various aspects of a particular science problem but with no clearly articulated interrelationship of the activities of each proposal team investigator, and/or that do not exploit the unique capabilities of the leadership facilities.

 Early Career Track

-Starting in the INCITE 2022 year, INCITE is committing 10% of allocatable time to an Early Career Track in INCITE.
-The goal of the early career track is to encourage the next generation of high-performance computing researchers.
-Researchers within 10 years from earning their PhD (PhD on or after December 31st 2012) and who have not been a previous INCITE PI may choose to apply.
+As of 2022, INCITE is committing 10% of allocatable time to an Early Career Track.
+The goal of the Early Career Track is to encourage the next generation of high performance computing researchers.
+Researchers within 10 years from earning their PhD (PhD on or after December 31st 2013) and who have not been a previous INCITE PI may choose to apply.
 Projects will go through the regular INCITE Computational Readiness and Peer Review process, but the INCITE Management Committee will consider meritorious projects in the Early Career Track separately.